ojas/101/The Setup.md

 I'm kind of obsessed with being happy and productive when I code.
 I use [RescueTime](https://www.rescuetime.com/) for staying efficent and focused and have started using [Track Your Happiness Tracker](https://www.trackyourhappiness.org/) after hearing [Matt's TED talk](http://www.ted.com/talks/matt_killingsworth_want_to_be_happier_stay_in_the_moment?language=en).

 I'm trying to automate life's boring tasks.
+I publish a calendar on my website to help people schedule meetings with me.
 Of course, I use automatic billpay any time I can.
 I have a hodge-podge of scripts that use [Boxcar](https://boxcar.io), [Ifttt](https://ifttt.com/), and my bank's account notifications to alert me as needed.
 I should probably clean this up and share the code.

 More: